 What payroll records do UK lenders usually request

-Lenders typically request recent payslips and may also ask for a P60 or income verification document depending on the application.
+Lenders typically ask for recent payslips and sometimes a P60 depending on the application.

 Are replacement payslips accepted by lenders